yiisoft/yii2/docs/guide/tutorial-i18n.md

 }
 ```

-Instead of using `fileMap` you can simply use convention of category mapping to the same named file and use `Menu::t('messages', 'new messages {messages}', ['{messages}' => 10])` directly.
+Instead of using `fileMap` you can simply use the convention of the category mapping to the same named file.
+Now you can use `Menu::t('messages', 'new messages {messages}', ['{messages}' => 10])` directly.

-> **Note**: For widgets you also can use i18n views, same rules as for controllers are applied to them too.
+> **Note**: For widgets you also can use i18n views, with the same rules as for controllers being applied to them too.

 ### Translating framework messages

-Yii comes with default translation messages for validation errors and some other strings.
+Yii comes with the default translation messages for validation errors and some other strings.
 These messages are all
 in the category `yii`.
-Sometimes you want to correct default framework message translation for your application.
+Sometimes you want to correct the default framework message translation for your application.
-In order to do so configure the `i18n` [application component](structure-application-components.md) like the following:
+In order to do so, configure the `i18n` [application component](structure-application-components.md) like the following:

 ```php
 'i18n' => [